quartiq/miniconf/web/README.md

 ## Retained-topic cleanup

-For an alive device, open **Prune stale retained topics**, review the list, then Clear.
+For an alive device, open **Prune stale retained topics** to see the list, then Clear.
 This removes stale broker storage across the device prefix, even when browsing a subtree;
 valid settings are kept.
 Browsing works without pruning.
 Review again after an interrupted clear, which may have partly completed.
 Whole-prefix cleanup stays in the Python client.